JimmyKenMerchant/jimmy-branding/README.txt

 == Frequently Asked Questions ==

-= Why does 'SENOR' have no function to make texture by "Image" object or "img" tag directly? =
+= Why does 'SENOR' have no function to make texture by 'Image' object or 'img' tag directly? =

-"Image" object and "img" tag have the process to load each image.
+'Image' object and 'img' tag have the process to load each image.
 This loading process is a little tricky as opposed to the native usage of OpenGL.
 If the image has not been loaded yet, making texture fails.
 To hide this failure, 'SENOR' has the function to make texture by URL address or pixels data.
-In case of making texture by 'video' tag, you need to draw the video image to a 2D canvas by CanvasRenderingContext2D.drawImage(), then make RGB (per 1 byte) pixels data with this canvas by CanvasRenderingContext2D.getImageData().
+In case of making texture by 'video' tag, you need to draw the video image to a 2D canvas by CanvasRenderingContext2D.drawImage(), then make RGBA pixels data with the canvas by CanvasRenderingContext2D.getImageData() (returns ImageData object which includes width, height and pixels similar to gl.RGBA8).
 The function, getImageData, is restricted by Same-Origin Policy or CORS (Cross-Origin Resource Sharing).
-Put 'crossorigin' attribute to the 'video' tag if you need.
+Put 'crossorigin' attribute on the 'video' tag if you need.
 Plus, make sure to play and control the video by functions, and iterate the process of drawImage, getImageData and making/update texture.
+The Codec and its container (extension) of the video file is needed to be able to play on browsers by 'video' tag.

 == Copyright ==